-- The throughput is improved since setups are done less frequently. - Less frequent setups mean the human operator carrying out the component changeovers is less prone to make mistakes. - Smaller production batch sizes become economical, enabling smaller buffer sizes. - The production sequence within a group can be easily altered without affecting the predetermined feeder setup.
+- The throughput is improved since setups are done less frequently. - Less frequent setups also lead to that the human operator carrying out the component changeovers is less prone to make mistakes. - Smaller production batch sizes become economical, which enables to cut down the buffer sizes. - The production sequence within a group can be easily altered without affecting the predetermined feeder setup.